M66B/FairEmail/README.md

 ## Support

-FairEmail is supported on smartphones, tablets and ChromeOS only.

 Please see [here](https://github.com/M66B/FairEmail/blob/master/FAQ.md) for a list of often asked questions and about how to get support.

 ## Contributing